 What is a multi cooker?

-A multi cooker is a modern kitchen appliance that is a combination of a pressure cooker and a slow cooker.
-Most multi cookers are automatically controlled and work well even without any human intervention.
-You are likely to hear people throw around the term instant pot while referring to a multi cooker as instant pot is among the most successful multi-cooker brands
+A multicooker is a modern kitchen appliance that is a combination of a pressure cooker and a slow cooker.
+Most multicookers are automatically controlled and work well even without any human intervention.
+Given that the Surprising Instant Pot Hacks is one of the most popular multi-cooker brands, you may hear individuals use the term when referring to a multi-cooker.

 How to use your multi cooker

-You get a multi cooker because you know how well it handles its business around the kitchen.
-Remember that a multi cooker is a 2 in 1 appliance that combines a pressure cooker and slow cooker and thus eliminating the need of purchasing both appliances.
+You get a multi-cooker because you know how well it handles its business around the kitchen.
+Remember that a multicooker is a 2 in 1 appliance that combines a pressure cooker and slow cooker, thus eliminating the need to purchase both appliances.

 First things first, clean your multi cooker before you load any food.
-You can now then proceed and plug in the appliance into a power outlet.
-A multi cooker as we have said earlier is an automated appliance and most of the multi cookers in the market today have preloaded programs that aid your cooking.
+You can now proceed and plug the appliance into a power outlet.
+A multicooker, as we have said earlier, is an automated appliance, and most of the multicookers on the market today have preloaded programs that aid your cooking.

-Some multi cookers have more programs than others but you can always use the program that is closer to the food you wish to cook (if it is not available) Load your food thereafter and start the multi cooker after selecting the cooking mode.
+Some multi-cookers have more programs than others, but you can always use the program that is closest to the food you wish to cook (if it is not available).
+Load your food thereafter and start the multi-cooker after selecting the cooking mode.

-For slow cooking, it is advisable to coat the multi cooker with butter and for pressure cooking, add an adequate amount of water.
-For a first timer, do not fiddle too much with additional settings but rather use the available modes to cook.
-If you have someone with previous experience, they can always help out with these additional settings and as you continue using your multi cooker, you too will get the hang of it.
+For slow cooking, it is advisable to coat the multi-cooker with butter,r and for pressure cooking, add an adequate amount of water.
+For a first-timer, do not fiddle too much with additional settings but rather use the available modes to cook.
+If you have someone with previous experience, they can always help out with these additional settings,s and as you continue using your multi cooker, you too will get the hang of it.

 To get the best out of your multi cooker, you need to always observe some tips.
-Most of these are as expected no different from those that apply to your pressure cooker and slow cooker.
-Most of the things you need to observe are the do’s and don’ts as they are universally apply to any meal you need to cook with your multi cooker.
+Most of these are, as expected, no different from those that apply to your pressure cooker and slow cooker.
+Most of the things you need to observe are the dos and don’ts, as they are universally applicable to any meal you need to cook with your multicooker.

 1. Always fill it up to the required volume

-Most multi cookers have clear markings on the volume they are expected to hold.
-If you want to play safe, it is always advisable to fill your multi cooker to about two thirds of its overall capacity.
-The volume of water and food material inside the multi cooker is always important and dictates if your food comes out under cooked, overcooked or just right.
-Judging the volume required for most meals will become easy as you continue working with your multi cooker.
+Most multi-cookers have clear markings on the volume they are expected to hold.
+If you want to play it safe, it is always advisable to fill your multi-cooker to about two-thirds of its overall capacity.
+The volume of water and food material inside the multi cooker is always important and dictates if your food comes out undercooked, overcooked, or just right.
+Judging the volume required for most meals will become easy as you continue working with your multi-cooker.

-Water is the basis of pressure cooking as a pressure cooker takes advantage of the high temperatures steam can achieve to cook food rapidly and effectively.
-Always ensure that your multi cooker has adequate levels of water to avoid dry food or burnt food.
-Burnt food may stain your new and shiny multi cooker.
-Burnt food is not safe for consumption as well.
-Water levels may be food specific but always make sure that the water is just right.
+Water is the basis of pressure cooking, as a pressure cooker takes advantage of the high temperatures steam can achieve to cook food rapidly and effectively.
+Always ensure that your multi-cooker has adequate levels of water to avoid dry or burned food.
+Burnt food may stain your new and shiny multi-cooker.
+Burnt food is not safe for consumption, as either level may be food-specific,c but always make sure that the water is just right.

 Ten foods that you can cook with your multi cooker

-Rice is a very versatile meal but simple to prepare.
+This Rice is a very versatile meal but simple to prepare.
 Most people hate cooking rice especially because they cannot get the rice-water ratios right.
-With a multi cooker, you can conveniently prepare rice with a 1 to 1 ratio as well as have the added advantage of a preloaded program optimized for rice.
+With a multi-cooker, you can conveniently prepare rice with a 1 to 1 ratio as well as have the added advantage of a preloaded program optimized for rice.

-Ribs prepared in the multi cooker have the meat falling right off the bone.
-If the meat is tough, a multi cooker will ensure that it comes out very soft for consumption.
+The meat on ribs cooked in a multi-cooker literally falls off the bone.
+If the meat is tough, a multi-cooker will ensure that it comes out very soft for consumption.
 Remember to add sauce to your ribs.
 If you are not licking your fingers after having ribs, they were not any good!

-Multi cookers are best for cooking whole chicken.
-A multi cooker can cook a whole chicken efficiently and thoroughly as it is cooked slowly.
+Multi cookers are best for cooking a whole chicken.
+A multi-cooker can cook a whole chicken efficiently and thoroughly as it is cooked slowly.
 Heat is evenly spread throughout the whole chicken which is very convenient if you do not want to chop your raw chicken.